IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketFileSource.txt

 The PacketFileSource operator will throw an exception and terminate in these
 situations:

-   -- An input PCAP file specified with the 'pcapFilename' parameter, or by an
-      input tuple, does not exist, or cannot be read.

-   -- The parameter 'filterExpression' does not specify a valid PCAP filter
+   -- The 'pcapFilename' parameter does not specify a valid PCAP recording.

+   -- An input tuple's first parameter is not of type 'rstring', or does not
+      specify a valid PCAP recording.

+   -- The 'inputFilter' and 'outputFilters' parameters do not specify a valid
-      expression.
+      PCAP filter expression.

 _____Examples_____

-The SampleNetworkToolkitData project in this toolkit contains examples of this operator.
+The SamplePacketFileSource project in this toolkit contains examples of this operator.
+The SampleNetworkToolkitData project in this toolkit contains data for the sample applications.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~